Review of the California Virtual Academy (CAVA) Free Public Homeschooling Program

 - I didn't like the 1st grade math at all

-- The program took up so much time most days, I often didn't have time to fit in other things I really wanted to teach, such as the human body and geology.
-Now I can teach whatever I want because I do an independent charter school program
+- The program took up so much time most days, I often didn't have time to fit in other things I really wanted to teach.
+Independent homeschooling or using independent charter schools provide more flexibility

 - Your child will be a public school student, so they will have to take state tests starting in 2nd grade